anekkanti/toutloop/README.md

 ![chart](performance.png)

 As observed in the chart, the loop performs with lower then millisecond delay for events when its scheduling upto 10K events per second.
-After which the performance degrades and the toutloop can't keep up with expiring timeouts.
+After which the performance degrades and the toutloop can't seem to keep up with expiring timeouts.